As members of the university community, each of us has a role in keeping our campus safe.

-- Carry your NSU ID card and Emergency Preparedness card at all times.
-NSU ID cards and Emergency Preparedness cards can be obtained at the Campus Card Office, located in the University Center.
-The Card Office phone number is (954)-262-8929.
+- Carry your NSU ID card at all times.
+NSU ID cards can be obtained at the One-Stop-Shop, located in the Horvitz and HPD Terry Buildings.
+The Card Office phone number is (954) 262-8929.

 - NSU Public Safety operates 24/7 and wants you to be a part of University Safety.
 For Emergency Situations call 9-1-1 first then call NSU Public Safety at (954) 262-8999.